2026 key stage 2 access arrangements guidance

 4. Early opening to adapt a test paper

-Before making the decision to adapt test materials, schools should consider whether modified tests provided by STA would meet the needs of the pupil (see section 20).
+Before making the decision to adapt test materials, schools should consider whether modified tests provided by STA would meet the needs of the pupil (see Modified tests).

-Modified tests are primarily designed for pupils with visual impairments, although they may be suitable for pupils with other needs.
+Modified tests are primarily designed for pupils with visual impairments, but they may also be suitable for pupils with other needs.

-Schools may open test papers up to one hour before a test is due to start, to make adaptions or preparations, without seeking permission from STA.
+Schools may open test papers up to one hour before a test is due to start to make adaptations or preparations, without seeking permission from STA.
 This flexibility is designed to help schools that need to:

-Schools do not need to make applications for early opening for subject-specific guidance and models, which are provided with the MLP and braille tests.
+Schools do not need to make applications for early opening of subject-specific guidance and models which are provided with the MLP and braille tests.

-Opening test papers earlier than the date specified in the statutory test timetable, or earlier than your approved early opening application by STA, may lead to a maladministration investigation.
+Opening test papers earlier than the date specified in the statutory test timetable or earlier than your approved early opening application from STA may lead to a maladministration investigation.

 STA will only allow schools to open standard test materials more than one school day before the scheduled test date, or modified materials more than 2 school days before the scheduled test date, in exceptional circumstances.